I Love Blue Chip Stocks!

 PUTTING IT ALL TOGETHER

 So we know where to find our blue chips stocks.
 We know how to select those stocks and ETF’s.
 So let’s put it together and see what it looks like in a model portfolio.

 A portfolio such as the one above provides adequate diversification.
 And it can be fine-tuned to achieve nearly a 4% dividend yield and a projected 6% growth rate in the dividend payments each year.

 Not up for picking your own stocks then go the ETF path.
 Here is what that would look like.

 BLUE CHIP STOCKS WRAP UP

-To build your portfolio of blue chip stocks that pay dividends:
+To build your investments of blue chip stocks that pay dividends:

 - Go global